 All SNOWPLOW SAM SKATERS, ages 3-6, must wear a helmet.
 Nothing is to be worn underneath the helmet for proper fitting.
-Any new skaters to Learn to Skate USA are also encouraged to bring and wear a helmet for the first few class sessions until a comfortable balance is established.
+Any new skaters to Learn to Skate USA are also encouraged to wear a hat or bring and wear a helmet for the first few class until a comfortable balance is established.
+We recommend CSA helmets!

 Bring lots of layers.